-The Enrollment Agreement obligates the student and the Institute by the academic term for the program of instruction selected by the student.
-Students' financial obligations will be calculated in accordance with the refund policy in the contract and the Institute's catalog.
+The Enrollment Agreement obligates the student and the Institute by the Academic: Quarter or Semester for the program of instruction selected by the student.
+Students' financial obligations will be calculated in accordance with the refund policy in the contract and this Institute catalog.
 The content and schedule for the programs and academic terms are described in this catalog.
-With the exception of the enrollment fee, which is a one-time charge, all other tuition and fees are charged each semester.
+With the exception of the enrollment fee, which is a one-time charge, all other tuition and fees are charged each Quarter or Semester.
+A returned payment fee of \$25.00 may be charged for each returned check or rejected payment.